Prag8855/aab/content/guides/residence-permit.md

 **[How to renew a freelance visa ➞](/guides/renew-german-freelance-visa)**

 If you qualify, you can also apply for [permanent residence](/glossary/Niederlassungserlaubnis) or citizenship.
+This is always a better option.

 **[How to apply for permanent residence ➞](/guides/permanent-residence)**